 The cornea is the clear, outer layer of the eye.
 A corneal abrasion is simply a scratch in the epithelium (skin), or the thin, outer layer of the cornea.
 Abrasions usually heal in a short time period, sometimes within hours.
 Deeper or larger scratches may take up to a week.
-The cornea has a tremendous number of nerve endings, which makes any damage to the cornea very painful.
+The cornea has a tremendous number of nerve endings, which makes any damage to the cornea and corneal abrasions very painful.

 Corneal Abrasion Symptoms